phalacee/phxUserScripts/README.md

 About
 -----
-Sick of having imgur links to the page on reddit?
+Sick of having imgur links to the HTML page on reddit?
 This replaces imgur.com links to the page with links to the image and highlights i.imgur.com links on reddit.
+It will also link to the ZIP for albums, and highlight them differently.

 Installation
 -----------